 19:00 GODA PALEKAITĖ – How to Infuriate a Historian

 22:00 KATINKA VAN GORKUM – Distance Learning in Close Proximity

-Virtual Body Institution is the coming together of the 3 concepts that intertwine in the End-Communications of Katinka Van Gorkum, Nassia Fourtouni and Goda Palekaitė.
+Virtual Body Institution is the coming together of the 3 concepts that intertwine in the End-Presentations of Katinka Van Gorkum, Nassia Fourtouni and Goda Palekaitė.